26 Apr The Hidden Dangers Of Urinary Tract Infections In The Elderly

 As you grow older the feeling in the bladder may decrease or be lost completely.
 The pain that is usually experienced with a UTI can go unnoticed and therefore, undiagnosed.
 If a UTI goes untreated, it may cause more serious symptoms, such as: mental confusion, a change in behavior, mood swings, delirium, incontinence, and could lead to sepsis.

-“Anytime I see a sudden change in behavior in a patient the first thing I do is check for a UTI because they are so common” Amanda McGrew, A Helping Hand’s On-Call Manager, reflects on her time as a caregiver in assisted living.
-She says that because a UTI can lead to sepsis it is really important to look for any of the signs, and try to catch it early on.
+“Anytime I see a sudden change in behavior in a patient, the first thing I do is check for a UTI because they are so common,” says Amanda McGrew, A Helping Hand’s On-Call Manager.
+Reflecting on her time as a caregiver in assisted living, she says it is important to look for any of the signs early on because a UTI can lead to sepsis.
 If a patient already has another condition, such as dementia, a UTI can exacerbate the issue.
-Although it may be hard to notice mental confusion caused by a UTI in a patient who already has dementia, the key is to pay attention to anything beyond their usual behavior.
+Although it may be hard to notice, mental confusion caused by a UTI in a patient who already has dementia, the key is to pay attention to anything beyond their usual behavior.

 Get Familiar With Their Baseline

 While working as a LPN, Phillip Gansereit, A Helping Hand’s Director of Client Services, has had experience with these complicated cases where a patient has multiple overlapping symptoms.
 The best rule of thumb is to get familiar with the client’s baseline.

 “If the client is getting confused or agitated beyond their baseline, I check for an UTI.”
 Anytime an extremely routine oriented patient doesn’t get out of bed or follow their usual schedule, he checks for UTI and stroke.
 Phillip also says that if they do experience clear symptoms, such as painful urination, a patient with dementia may not communicate it directly.